-The number of coronavirus-related fatalities has risen to 152 among UK Jews as of Tuesday, up from 121 the previous day, according to data collated by the Board of Deputies.
+The number of coronavirus-related fatalities has risen to 121 among UK Jews as of Monday, up from 44 seven days ago, according to data collated by the Board of Deputies.

 The figures, released on Tuesday, refer to the number of funerals carried out by burial societies, where covid-19 appeared on the deceased’s death certificate.